manwar/python-guide/unit-testing.md

     Test 3
     PASSED

-Now if we want to run the `test_file_1.py` module only then we would do something like below
+Now if we want to run the `test_file_1.py` module only then we would do something like below:

     pytest -v -s test_file_1.py